 San Jose, and the greater Santa Clara Valley, has a rich, varied, complex history, and continues to be a vital center of innovation and technology.
 It is also a flashpoint for controversies such as urban sprawl, runaway real estate prices, and the struggle for economic survival amidst a growing wealth gap.
-In addition to these themes, Redwood Summer is a story of love, friendship, betrayal, making choices, letting go, finding your voice, and survival in an increasingly competitive society.
-And its events parallel the brief period of hopeful optimism between the end of the Cold War and the beginning of the first Persian Gulf War with its resulting abandonment of the peace dividend.
+In addition to these themes, Redwood Summer is also a story of love, friendship, competition, betrayal, making choices, letting go, and finding your voice.
+The events of Jason’s life also parallel the brief period of hopeful optimism between the end of the Cold War and the beginning of the first Persian Gulf War with its resulting abandonment of the peace dividend.
 The result is a storyline that is metaphorical of concurrent real life events.

 Following are the links to all 17 chapters as well as an opening short story.